Peoria Personal Injury Lawyer

 What Damages Might You Be Eligible for After an Accident with Injuries to You?

 Your damages after a personal injury can include various types of losses.
-You may be most worried about the rising costs of your medical care and treatment as you recover from your injuries.
+You may be worried about the rising costs of your medical care and treatment as you recover from your injuries.

 You can seek monetary compensation to reimburse you for a financial expense or loss or to compensate you for a non-economic loss.
 Insurance companies and the court or an insurance company will categorize each damage to determine the amount of compensation you can recover.